 New Initiative Tracks Washington, D.C.
-Pedestrian Accidents
+Most Dangerous Areas for Pedestrian Accidents

 Change does not happen on its own.
 People affected by injustice need to stand up and make their voices heard to fix dangerous situations.